 Concrete Garden Room Bases

-Concrete bases have been used for centuries and are a popular choice for garden buildings.
+People have used concrete bases for centuries, making them a popular choice for garden buildings.
 They are sturdy, durable and relatively cheap to install as a garden room base.
 However, they have several disadvantages that you need to consider.

-One of the major problems with concrete bases is that they are rarely insulated, which means that cold from below can meet warmth above and cause dampness.
+One of the major problems with concrete bases is their lack of insulation, which allows cold from below to meet warmth above and cause dampness.
 Those of us that have seen sheds sitting on concrete know that rot from the ground upwards is common.
 This rot can lead to a reduced lifespan for your garden room.

 Concrete bases can also be disruptive to gardens, as the lorries that are needed to move materials in and waste out have a big carbon footprint.
 In addition, the lime used within concrete affects any adjoining soil, which can damage and even kill many plants and trees.